pascme05/ScatWaveNILM/README.md

 Please note that due to the size of the HF datasets these cannot be provided in the repository.
 The input size of the dataset should be in the following form:

-a) One .mat file per dataset
+1) One .mat file per dataset
-b) Size (Samples x Timeseries x Features)
+2) Size (Samples x Timeseries x Features)

 # Dependencies
 The ScatWaveNILM toolkit was implemented using the following dependencies: